 First of all, set your camera to shoot in RAW.
 Next, consider using an ISO value of about 400 or 800.

-If you are on a tripod, remember to disable any image stabilisation.
+If you are on a tripod, remember to disable any image stabilization.
 As for aperture, I rarely go wider than f/5.6.

 White balance should be set to sunlight.
 By shooting in RAW you will be able to adjust it during the editing.

-When it comes to photographing celestial bodies, I prefer to focus manually.
-Use the live view, magnify the lunar surface and try to get a contrasted region as sharp as you can.
+When it comes to photographing celestial bodies, I prefer to use manual focus.
+Use the live view, magnify the lunar surface and try to get a contrasting region as sharp as you can.
+It is even better if your camera has focus peaking as a feature.

-Plato is iconic and easy to find crater at the edge of Mare Imbrium and just below it, there are the Montes Teneriffe.
+Plato is iconic and easy to find crater at the edge of Mare Imbrium.
+Below it, there are the Montes Teneriffe.

 How to Set Your Exposure for Eclipse Photography